-In recent days, Russia and United States have tried to broker a cease fire in Syria but it quickly fell apart.
-We cannot help but wonder where the violence will end, and whether there isn't another way of responding to ISIS whose tactics are so overwhelmingly violent.
+In recent days, the ongoing wars in Afghanistan and Syria, which seem endless, call for deep discernment and prayer .
+We cannot help but wonder where the violence will end, and whether there isn't another way of responding to those whose tactics are so overwhelmingly violent.
 Unless we search for new responses to those with whom we disagree, we will surely become numb and unable to to respond with a Gospel heart to those with whom we differ.

 Perhaps Therese’s little way can still help us.
 If we commit ourselves anew to a simple path of prayer, conversation and patience, without denying the horrors of war, famine, disease and hunger, we might discover a God who is only too anxious to help us.